Learning how to edit a book is hard.

 If a person or character doesn’t have a purpose, you need to give them one, remove them, or trim their part down so they’re not distracting from the overall focus.

 Your characters and people should all have a purpose, from major to minor.

 #6 – Editing chapters

 Now you know what your story is saying, you’ve synopsized it several different times from different angles, and your characters work.
 Now let’s go on a level.

 Let’s look at all your chapters.

-Just like your characters, every chapter needs a purpose that moves the main plot forward.
+Just like your characters, every chapter needs a purpose that moves the main plot or teaching points forward.